Dominique Santana Salerno

 Melanie is a wise and especially enthusiastic lecturer and is committed to running the most professional yoga teacher training program in Australia.
 Melanie is passionate about preparing AYA’s teacher training students to be the best yoga teachers in the world.
 Accordingly, she has tailored the AYA teacher training program to demand tertiary level quality of work and has included a structured practice teaching component to prepare students for teaching.
 She also regularly encourages trainees to join her in general classes for hands on assisting and adjusting experience.

-Ongoing professional development is of paramount importance to Melanie, and she continues to study under senior teachers such as Donna Farhi, Simon Borg-Olivier, Nicky Knoff and Dr Rama Prasad.
-The writings of Mal Robbins, Ray Long, Leslie Kaminoff, Deepak Chopra, Dr. Singh Khalsa, Dr. David Frawley, David Coulter, Dr. Wayne Dyer, Jost Sauer and Prof. Lun Wong also inspire her teaching.
+Ongoing professional development is of paramount importance to Melanie, and she continues to study under senior teachers such as Donna Farhi, Simon Borg-Olivier, Nicky Knoff, Michael de Manincor and Dr Rama Prasad.
+The writings of Mal Robbins, Leslie Kaminoff, Deepak Chopra, Dr. Singh Khalsa, Jost Sauer, Bernie Clark, Prof. Tim Noakes and Prof. Lun Wong also inspire her teaching.
 Melanie acknowledges the renowned B.K.S Iyengar as the person who primarily inspired her to commence her yoga journey.
-Locally, Melanie acknowledges Anthony Salerno, Dominique Santana-Salerno, Jenni Morrison-Jack, Mark Pheely and Tony Rothberg as key teachers in her life.
+Locally, Melanie acknowledges Anthony Salerno, Dominique Salerno, Jenni Morrison-Jack and Tony Rothberg as key teachers in her life.

 Melanie also acknowledges all of her past and present students who have allowed her to help guide them in their yoga practice.
 Melanie considers the opportunity to be involved with so many students in both a general capacity and in teacher training as one of the greatest gifts in her life.